HaitaoMao/HaitaoMao.github.io/_posts/2022-02-08-A review on graph classification.md

 Diffpool is the first paper on hierarchical graph pooling and define the above learning scheme.

-How to learn $S$ is simple which is parallel with GNN model.
+How to learn $S$ is simple and parallel with GNN model.

 The hidden representation is learnt by
 $$